-We describe above our three cases of infection in detail.49While the presence of diabetes in case 3 is a well-recognized risk factor for SSI 50 and obesity may have also contributed, no common factor is evident in the three reported cases.
+We describe above our three cases of infection in detail.
+We achieved salvage of hardware fully in one case and partially in another, while the remaining patient eventually required complete hardware removal.
+Our practice is to treat superficial infections with short (1-2 week) courses of antibiotics and sparing of hardware where possible.
+If infection recurs, as in Case 1, then our experience is that complete hardware removal is often inevitable, even after prolonged antibiotic therapy, though we acknowledge the reported success of others with partial hardware removal and long (up to 6-week) intravenous antibiotic courses 49.
+While the presence of diabetes in case 3 is a well-recognized risk factor for SSI 50 and obesity may have also contributed, no common factor is evident in the three reported cases.
 Implant-related SSIs may occur up to twelve months after initial implantation 12, therefore our inclusion of patients with at least six months of post-operative follow-up may underestimate the true infection risk.
 In this regard, sixteen of the 82 patients included in the analysis (eleven of whom are in the externalized cohort) have yet to complete twelve months of post-operative follow-up at the time of writing.
 The majority of infections, however, present well within six months of implantation 46, 49, 51 so any underestimation is likely to be minor, though some skin erosions have been reported to occur in a much more delayed fashion 30, 52.
 Furthermore, our study’s overall low infection rate limits the statistical power of our analyses in detecting small but significant differences between our cohorts.

 Conclusions